zsiciarz/aquila/README.md

 Features
 ========

- * reading input files in WAVE format, 8 or 16-bit per sample, mono or stereo, with almost any sample frequency
- * dividing input signals into short frames and applying mathematical transformations to each frame
+ * various signal sources (generators, text/binary/WAVE files)
+ * signal windowing and filtering
+ * performing operations on a frame-by-frame basis
  * calculating energy, power, FFT and DCT of a signal
  * feature extraction, including MFCC and HFCC features, widely used in speech recognition
- * a simple DTW (dynamic time warping) pattern matching algorithm which also can be used for recognition
+ * pattern matching with DTW (dynamic time warping) algorithm

 Requirements